Bheki0987/Metroville-Municipal-Financial-Performance-Dashboard/README.md

 **Role:** Data Analyst
 **Tools:** Microsoft Excel (Advanced)

-This project simulates a real-world financial analytics scenario for a South African Municipality.
+This project simulates a real-world financial analytics scenario for Metroville Municipality (Fictional).
 The goal was to transform raw monthly transactional data into an interactive Executive Dashboard that allows the CFO and Ward Councilors to monitor fiscal performance, identify overspending, and track revenue collection efficiency.

 ### 🎯 The Business Problem
 Municipalities often struggle with: